 Research Technician (NCI)

-The Research Technician will be responsible for performing immunological procedures and assays that include:
+The Research Technician will be responsible for:

 To be considered for this position, you must minimally meet the knowledge, skills, and abilities listed below:

 - Possession of a Bachelor’s degree from an accredited college/university according to the Council for Higher Education Accreditation (CHEA) in a field related to biomedical research.
 Foreign degrees must be evaluated for US equivalency.
 (Additional qualifying experience may be substituted for the required education).